scottgs/zooid/README.md

 #An Event-Driven Compute Cluster

 **Zooid** is an asynchronous research environment built in node.js to grow quickly and scale nicely.
-It uses a super-fast UDP messager for inter-process-communications, and a set of self-optimizing, adaptive broadcast domains to distribute signals through the cluster a little bit like how brains do.
+It uses a super-fast UDP messager for inter-process-communications, and a set of self-optimizing, adaptive broadcast domains to distribute signals to be consumed by a network of **zodes** - *worker instances*.

-#####Zodes
+#####Zodes Can

 - Self-orient on the network.
-- Saturate the thread pool with listeners.
+- Saturate the machines thread pool with listeners.
-- Assimilate skills appropriate for it's hardware.
+- Assimilate hardware-specific skills from other zodes.
+- Accumulate temporary action potentials.
+- Prime anticipated events.

+#####Zodes Want to

-- Queue action requests.
+- Accumulate temporary action potentials.
-- Listen for things, and try to do stuff to the things.
-- Persist action potential until event requirements are met.
+- Prime anticipated events.
+-

 #Install